Quantum Measurement and Initial Conditions: Introduction

 The {\qmU} process for a density matrix $\rho$ is described with the help of the time evolution operator, by

-To apply the {\qmR} process, the density matrix should be \textit{decohered}, that is, it should be diagonal in an eigenbasis of the observable.
+In the decoherence interpretation \cite{joos-zeh1985emergence,Zeh96,Zur98}, to apply the {\qmR} process, the density matrix should be \textit{decohered}, that is, it should be diagonal in an eigenbasis of the observable.
 Then, it is interpreted as a statistical ensemble, and the probability to find the system in the state $\ket{\psi_i}$ is given by $p_i$.